 Summer is prime grilling time.
-That’s one major reason we love the season, since grilling provides a low-fat cooking method that yields a ton of flavor.
+That’s one major reason we love the season because grilling provides a low-fat cooking method that yields a ton of flavor.
 Like various lettuces, zucchini strips can also stand in for wrappers, so throw some on the grill whenever you have it fired up so you have zucchini strips on-hand for fun, easy lunches (they last about four days in the fridge).
-These Grilled Zucchini Wraps with mozzarella lean a little more appetizer than sandwich, but are so simple to assemble with such a big payoff.
-Fresh mozzarella is the king of summer cheese, in our opinion, providing creamy flavor without breaking the caloric bank.
+These Grilled Zucchini Wraps with mozzarella lean a little more appetizer than a sandwich, yet are so simple to assemble with such a big payoff.
+Fresh mozzarella is the king of summer cheese, in our opinion, providing a creamy flavor without breaking the caloric bank.
 It’s also relatively low in fat but high in protein and calcium.

 6. Sicilian Eggplant Wraps with Cherry Tomato Vinaigrette

-You’ll probably need more than one hand to eat this wrap, since the exterior consists of slices of eggplant.
+You’ll probably need more than one hand to eat this wrap because the exterior consists of slices of eggplant.
 (But trust us, it will be worth it!)
 Because it’s such a nutritional powerhouse while being a relatively blank slate for flavor, eggplant is extremely versatile and easy to come by in the summer.
-Roasted eggplant rounds are called for here, but are certainly another vegetable that could do with a turn on the grill if you’ve got one going.
-The rounds play host to other seasonal produce like asparagus and zucchini, and are rounded out with ricotta cheese and a bright cherry tomato vinaigrette which we’ll be using a lot this summer.
+Roasted eggplant rounds are called for here but are certainly another vegetable that could do with a turn on the grill if you’ve got one going.
+The rounds play host to other seasonal produce like asparagus and zucchini and are rounded out with ricotta cheese and a bright cherry tomato vinaigrette which we’ll be using a lot this summer.

 7. Collard Wraps with Black Bean, Chicken, and Avocado